-Vacuum extractors are risky delivery instruments that sometimes cause infant brain bleeds (intracranial hemorrhages).
+Vacuum extractors are delivery instruments that may cause infant brain bleeds (intracranial hemorrhages).
 Sometimes, babies with brain bleeds have swelling and bruising of the head.
 However, in other cases, there are no external signs.
-Due to the potential for severe brain damage that can be caused by hemorrhages – especially subgaleal hemorrhages – early recognition and management is essential.
+Due to the potential for severe brain injury that can be caused by hemorrhages – especially subgaleal hemorrhages – early recognition and management is essential.
 Infants who experienced a difficult delivery in which vacuum extractors were used must have continuous monitoring that includes frequent vital sign assessment.
-Coagulation (blood clotting) studies and serial measurements of hematocrit (red blood cells) should be done to determine if the baby is bleeding, and in most cases, measurement of head circumference should be performed.
+Coagulation (blood clotting) studies and serial measurements of hematocrit (red blood cells) should be done to determine if the baby is bleeding, and in most cases, measurement of head circumference should be performed to gauge swelling.

 Sometimes signs and symptoms of a brain bleed are missed by the medical team and head imaging may not be performed right away.
 There are instances in which physicians fail to recognize a brain bleed.
 Sometimes it takes several days for a brain bleed to become symptomatic.
 Bleeds that go longer without treatment usually result in more severe damage to the baby.

 A baby’s permanent injury may go unnoticed until they reach 6.5 – 9 months and becomes mobile, at which time cerebral palsy may become apparent.
 In other cases, cerebral palsy and other forms of brain damage, such as intellectual disability and developmental delays, may not become apparent until the child is 3 – 5 years of age.